kekskurse/go-mail-admin/Readme.md

 Download the last binary from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) to your Ubuntu/Debian mailserver.

-Set the environment variables to configure the Go-Mail-Admin
+Set the environment variables to configure the Go-Mail-Admin, e.g.:
 ```
 export GOMAILADMIN_DB="vmail:vmailpassword@tcp(127.0.0.1:3306)/vmail"
 export GOMAILADMIN_APIKEY=abc